elaforge/karya/doc/overview.md

 good at it.

-- Ui - The UI level has the data structures that hold the score, all collected in 'Ui.State.State'.
+- Ui - The UI level has the data structures that hold the score, all collected in 'Ui.Ui.State'.
 They mostly correspond directly to what is visible in the GUI.
 This is what gets saved when you save a score.
 If you study the UI state and follow some of the links, you can get an idea of what a score actually is.